JACooper/FileServe/README.md

 Running Locally
 ---------------

-Make sure you have [Node](https://nodejs.org) installed, and that you have an index.html file directly inside the "hosted" folder.
-You may specify a different name if you wish by editing app.js.
+Make sure you have [Node](https://nodejs.org) installed.
+Create a "hosted" folder in the root directory and ensure you have an index.html file directly inside it.
+You may specify a different name for these if you wish by editing app.js.
 Additional files and subfolders within this folder will be served automatically.
 To start, navigate to the project directory and run

 ```
 npm install